silverstream-tech/pyseatrials/README.md

 - The library refers to ‘ITTC’ throughout, this always refers to ‘7.5-04-01-01.1 Preparation, Conduct and Analysis of Speed/Power Trials’
-- Where the equations are directly from ITTC they are marked **ITTC equations**: x
+- Where the equations are directly from ITTC they are marked ‘**ITTC equations**: x’
 - The library focuses on the equations needed to accurately measure performance during sea trials.
 However, many of these equations can be applied at other stages of measuring ship performance, e.g. model